evanwills/personal-position/README.md

 ## Making a connection

 To be able to see another person's location both people must make a "connection" by showing each other a QR code from their screen.
-The QR code contains the user's public key and their personal ID as registered on the intermediary server.
-The two devices then create a shared symetric key that they both store locally.

 > __Note:__ To use multiple devices a separate connection must be
 >           made with each device.

+(See [Connection management](./README_connection.md) for more info)

 ## Sharing your location